Exhibitable Layout.

 DC and DCC

-End to end branch line with freight sidings and a private siding to works.
+Branch line with freight sidings and a private siding to works.